-You are going to get prospect voicemail boxes a lot when cold calling, so you better have some sort of plan for your voicemail script.
+When cold calling, you will often get prospect voicemail boxes, so you better have a plan for your voicemail script.
 Here are some quick tips.

 1. Don’t expect a callback